 7. Nikon D850

-You know things are getting serious when the base price for a camera is nearly $3,000 for the body.
-The Nikon D850 is praised among photographers worldwide.
+You know things are getting serious when the base price for a camera is $2,796.95 for the body.
+The Nikon D850 is praised among photographers worldwide as one of the best DSLR cameras out there.
 Its 45.7MP full frame sensor is great for lowlight performance and has good dynamic range.

 The D850 can shoot at 7fps, has 153 focus points, features a tilting screen, and can record at 4K at 120fps.
 Serious photographers really get what they pay for with this one.